CARLY MARIE SANCHEZ

 Katelin was born in Texas but moved to Denver at age nine where she soon began dance training at the age of eleven.
 She started her training with Metropolitan Academy of Dance and then worked for six years with Denver Academy of Ballet.
 In past summers she has had the opportunity to train with renowned companies including American Ballet Theater, Ballet Austin, University of North Carolina School of the Arts, and Alonzo King LINES Ballet.
 Through these many training opportunities, she has been able to enrich herself in the art of dance and her passion for it is endless.
 She feels incredibly honored and humbled to now be working with such talented individuals and is ecstatic to learn from them and continue to share her passion for the art form.

 Lindsey Bergstrom was born and raised in Aurora, Colorado.
 She started dancing when she was only two years old and hasn’t stopped since.
 For 13 years, Lindsey danced with Aurora Dance Arts.
 It was there that she was a member of the performing team.
 She has performed in many dance performances such as The Nutcracker, The Wizard of Oz, and Fairy Tales Around the World.
 In high school, Lindsey was also a member of the Grandview Poms Team where she fell in love with the competition side of dance.
 Her poms’ team took 2nd place in the State Competition in 2011.
-She has now been with Mercury for three years and enjoys being able to teach students what she has learned over the years!
+In 2019 she trained at the Dance Teacher Summit in LA and learned from prestigious instructors such as Kenny Wormald, Chloe Arnold, Misha Gabriel, Julie Kay Stallcup, Nika Kljun and more.
+She has now been with Mercury for five years and enjoys being able to teach students what she has learned over the years!